D-Roberts/deeplearning-video-spatiotemp/LorenzMap/README.md

 ### One step ahead time series prediction gluon code for the article:

-'Lorenz Trajectories Prediction: Travel Through Time'. https://arxiv.org/abs/1903.07768
+'Neural Networks for Lorenz Map Prediction: A Trip Through Time'. https://arxiv.org/abs/1903.07768

 Plotting two of the three trajectories (z vs x) gives rise to the Lorenz butterfly.